Ramblurr/elusivetruth/_posts/2012-12-30-framing-the-story.markdown

 The last three months were... extensive.
 The little bundles of experience are jostling in my skull still bright and vivid.
-Memory fades, I know this too well.
-Eventually I'll be grasping at memories of memory.
-Better get them onto paper, and that means a story.
+But, memory fades, I know this too well.
+Eventually, I'll be grasping at memories of memory.
+Better get them onto paper.
+That means a story.

 I'm always interested in the characterization of stories, that is to say, how we frame them.
-Framing is important for any story, necessary even.
+Framing is necessary for any story.

-While I can remember the last few months with relative clarity, and revisit recently made memories, the sights, the sounds, the feelings, the friends, old and new, I cannot transfer that experience to paper without losing that visceral vibrancy.
+While I can remember the last few months with relative clarity, and revisit recently made memories, the sights, the sounds, the feelings, the friends, old and new, I cannot transfer that experience to paper without losing that visceral vibrancy that breathes life into memories.

 So, I'm left with telling a story, which requires a proper perspective.
 I could frame story in terms of **geography**: Egypt, Tunisia, Ireland,